Differences Between Orthodontists and Other Types of Dentists

 What is an Orthodontist?

 Orthodontists are doctors who specialise in correcting the position of the teeth.
 Having trained in general dentistry, orthodontists are trained to diagnose and treat afflictions of your teeth, gums, tongue and mouth.
 This makes them quite similar to dentists.

-However, orthodontists must undergo an additional three years of educational training in order to specialise in diagnostics and treatments of tooth and jaw alignment.
+However, orthodontists must undergo an additional three years of educational training to specialise in diagnostics and treatments of tooth and jaw alignment.

 What Do Orthodontists Do?

-To make sure your teeth and jaw are set correctly, orthodontists provide the following care:
+To ensure your teeth and jaw are set correctly, orthodontists provide the following care:

 - Diagnoses and treats malocclusion – misaligned teeth and jaws

 - Creates treatment and installation plans for teeth straightening solutions.
-This includes the installation of dental appliances such as metal braces, Invisalign, Damon braces, Incognito braces, AcceleDent, Inspire ICE Clear Braces and retainers
+This includes the installation of dental appliances such as metal braces, Invisalign, Damon braces, Incognito braces, AcceleDent, Symetri Clear Braces and retainers

 - Supervises facial growth – bite and jawline – in children